Disaster Relief Organizations

 How Can I Help GFA World as a Disaster Relief Volunteer?

 GFA World’s Compassion Services help bring the love of God to those who are suffering and in need.
-Missionaries and disaster relief volunteers help survivors.
+Missionaries and disaster response volunteer teams help survivors.
 They provide food, clothing, water, shelter, medical care and more to those who need it most.
+According to FEMA’s Voluntary Organizations Active in Disaster framework, coordinating with established groups is key to avoiding duplication and maximizing impact.
 Some people volunteer through donations.
 Others choose to leave the comfort of their homes and help in other ways.[1]
-When disasters strike, people often need calm, coordinated help—one step at a time.
-If you’re following urgent events like hurricane Helene, it can help to pause and choose a safe next step.[3]
-One way to do that is to serve through a trusted team that supports local authorities and neighbors during disaster response—without adding confusion.[4]

 GFA’s Compassion Services in Africa and Asia include:

 Slum Ministry – Millions of people live in the slums of Asia.
 Many live in small shanties without water or electricity.
+Urban poverty creates unique challenges during disasters, as crowded conditions can accelerate disease spread and complicate distribution efforts.
 Teams of missionaries and volunteers distribute income-generating gifts, water filters, blankets, clothing and other helpful items.
-They also teach literacy classes and tutor children.
-In crowded neighborhoods, small needs can stack up fast.

 Ask what items are most useful right now, and how they will be delivered.
 If you partner with a voluntary organization already serving the community, ask about packing, sorting, or safe distribution support.
+RHIhub’s community engagement guidance emphasizes that volunteer managers should screen credentials, log volunteer information, and ensure safety protocols are in place before deployment.

 Medical Ministry – GFA World medical teams visit villages and churches.
 They help with medical needs for those who can’t afford treatment or don’t have access to care.
+Medical disaster volunteer roles require specific credentials and advance verification to ensure patient safety during emergency response.

 Leprosy Ministry – In Asia, many people suffer with this bacterial infection that affects the skin and nerves.
 When the nerves are affected, the patients often lose feeling and become numb.
 This can cause injuries and tissue loss.
 Those who suffer are often shamed and pushed away.
 They may be rejected from their homes and families.
-While leprosy is treatable, the diagnosis and treatment often come too late.[2]
-GFA missionaries work directly with the leprosy patients to help them see God loves them.

 They care for them with food, medical aid, hygiene awareness programs, adult education and tutoring for children.
 God has blessed this ministry.
 Many patients have found healing and hope for the future.
 This kind of care often takes patience, consistency, and gentle presence.

 Ask what respectful, people-first support looks like in this context.
 If you serve, focus on dignity: listen well, follow guidance, and avoid rushing a person’s story.
+Habitat for Humanity’s disaster volunteer guidance reminds volunteers that working with vulnerable populations requires strategic planning and careful attention to individual needs.

 Compassion Ministry – GFA works directly with widows, orphans and street children to show compassion and care.
 They are helped with clothing and food.
 They also receive the care of a listening ear.
 GFA missionaries share the love of Jesus with these vulnerable people.
+Serving vulnerable children and families during crises requires special attention to emotional and physical safety beyond just material relief.
+Volunteers can provide consistent presence and care that helps rebuild trust after traumatic events.

 Natural Disaster Relief – Compelled by love, GFA missionaries serve in their country of origin.
 They are familiar with the communities and cultures.
 They live among the people they are ministering to.
 This gives them a head start when responding to natural disasters.
 They are already on the frontlines and able to respond quickly.
-As access opens, relief can shift from urgent supplies to recovery operations that help families stabilize again.

 Will you join us by financially supporting these compassion ministries or joining us as a volunteer?
 Your gift to GFA ministry programs helps national missionaries to meet the basic needs of many people.
 It will especially help when natural disasters occur.